About

 Get in touch

 I'm most active on Twitter / X and LinkedIn (13K+ followers).
-I also post on YouTube.
-I write about agent architecture, Solana engineering, and building in the open.
+I also post on YouTube and write on dev.to.
 If you're working on something interesting — or want to — reach out.